 The cheapest motorcycle panniers

 If you only need a set of panniers for one trip or it’s the sort of thing you just don’t want to spend much money on, then you can get much cheaper soft panniers.

-We had a look around online and these ones from Ryde were about the cheapest ones we could find that didn’t fall apart after a couple of uses.
-They’re roomy enough – approximately 20 litres each side, making them 40 in total.
+We had a look around online and these ones from Lomo were about the cheapest ones we could find that didn’t fall apart after a couple of uses.
+They’re roomy enough – approximately 30 litres each side, making them 60 in total.

 While these panniers are waterproof, in my experience you can never fully trust waterproofing claims.
-There’s an easy and cheap way to solve this problem: buy a couple of roll-top waterproof rucksack liners, like these ones for example.
+There’s an easy way to solve this: buy a couple of roll-top waterproof rucksack liners, like these ones for example.
 They’re actually double-useful, as you can leave the panniers on the bike, unzip them when you arrive at your destination and just carry the liners with your kit in, to your room, meaning you don’t have to faff around removing the panniers.